mustaqahmed/user-activation-v2/README.md

 details and doesn't fully reflect any current implementation.

-User Activation v2 (UAv2) introduces a new user activation model that is simple enough for cross-browser implementation, and hence deserves a new spec from scratch.
+User Activation v2 (UAv2) introduces a new user activation model that is simple enough for cross-browser implementation, and hence calls for a new spec from scratch as a long term fix for the Web.
 We prototyped the model in Chromium behind the flag `--enable-features=UserActivationV2` in [M67](https://www.chromestatus.com/features/5722065667620864).